Eppo-exp/js-client-sdk/docs/js-client-sdk.md

 </td><td>

 Initializes the Eppo client with configuration parameters.
 This method should be called once on application startup.
-If an initialization is in process, calling `init` will return the in-progress `Promise<EppoClient>`<!-- -->.
-Once the initialization completes, calling `init` again will kick off the initialization routine (if `forceReinitialization` is `true`<!-- -->).

 </td></tr>